Netcracker/KubeMarine/documentation/Installation.md

 ### ETCD Recommendation

-For a cluster with a high load on the ETCD, it is strongly recommended to mount dedicated SSD-volumes in the ETCD-storage directory (4 GB size at least is recommended) on each Master before the installation.
+For a cluster with a high load on the ETCD, it is strongly recommended to mount dedicated SSD-volumes in the ETCD-storage directory (4 GB size at least is recommended) on each Control-plane before the installation.
 Mount point:

 ```